Mary Collins (First Lady of Boston): 1955 City Council campaign

 In 1955, Collins' husband ran for election to the Boston City Council.
 The election was an at-large multi-seat election.

 In September 1955, only ten days prior to the nonpartisan primary election, John F. Collins and three of the Collins's children (Patricia, John Jr., and Tommy) contracted the Polio virus.
 While the Collins children recovered without any lasting effects, John Collins Sr. was left partially paralyzed.

 With her husband unable to campaign in the closing days before the primary, Mary Collins became an active surrogate for him.
 She visited all 22 wards of the city, speaking on behalf of her husband's candidacy.
 Collins's husband managed to prevail as one of the 18 candidates to advance to the general election.
 However, he was still bedridden in the hospital unable to campaign for six weeks between the primary and general election.
 As a result, Mary Collins continued to be a surrogate stump speaker.
 Her hard campaigning secured a third-place finish, making John Collins one of the nine candidates to be elected to the city council.

 Collins' husband had his legs paralyzed in 1955 after contracting polio.
 His bout with polio took place during his campaign for election to the Boston City Council.
 During her husband's hospitalization, Collins ran his campaign as a co-manager, working from their personal residence in the Jamaica Plain neighborhood of Boston.

 1959 mayoral

 Her husband's victory in the 1959 Boston mayoral election was considered the biggest upset victories in city politics in decades.
 Prognosticators had broadly seen him as an underdog, and did not expect him to advance to the general election.
-His advancement to the general election (denying Powers a widely-predicted second-place finish in the primary) and ultimate victory was a major a political surprise.
+His advancement to the general election (denying Powers a widely-predicted second-place finish in the primary) and ultimate victory was a major political surprise.